nwthomas/programming-resources/resources/technology-resources.md

 - [Egghead.io](https://egghead.io/browse/frameworks) - A great paid resource for doing assorted projects to keep your skills sharp
 - [Front End Mentor](https://www.frontendmentor.io/challenges) - A free resource that gives you design files for practice front-end projects

-## Python

-- [Codecademy: Learn Python 2](https://www.codecademy.com/learn/learn-python) - A free resource to get your feet wet with programming in Python
-- [edX/Microsoft Introduction to Python: Absolute Beginner](https://www.edx.org/course/introduction-to-python-absolute-beginner-2) - A free introductory course from Microsoft on Python
-- [edX/Microsoft Introduction to Python: Fundamentals](https://www.edx.org/course/introduction-to-python-fundamentals-2) - A free course that builds on Microsoft's absolute beginner Python course listed above
-- [MIT Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) - MIT's free introductory course on Python
-- [The Modern Python 3 Bootcamp](https://www.udemy.com/course/the-modern-python3-bootcamp/) - A paid (but _excellent_) course on Udemy from Colt Steele covering all of the modern concepts needed to program effectively in Python 3
-- [Python for Beginners](https://www.youtube.com/playlist?list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6) - a free Python for beginners course provided by Microsoft
-- [Python Tutor](http://pythontutor.com/) - A free Python visualization tool that allows you to walk through steps of your code and algorithms

 ## Regex